 The salary policy, which includes the framework for setting pay for all staff including key management personnel is reviewed by the Management Committee every two years.
 The basis of the annual salary review is to give an annual cost of living increase, and consider any further increases related to performance and changes to each role across the year.
-The cost-of-living increase is set having regard to the award applied to the HE sector, whilst the review of performance and roles is undertaken against both the banding structure in place, with benchmarking against similar roles both within and outside the sector considered every two to three years.
+The cost-of-living increase is set having regard to the award applied to the HE sector, whilst the review of performance and roles is undertaken against both the banding structure in place, with benchmarking against similar roles both within and outside the sector considered.
+The consulting team participate in a performance related payment scheme and merit based bonus awards are made across the group.